-A former world number one tennis player, Rene Lacoste won 10 major titles over the course of his seven-year career.
-In later years, he started a line of sportswear that bore his name and whose iconic crocodile symbol became a sign of status.
+Born in 1904 in Paris, France, René Lacoste started playing tennis relatively late but nonetheless became a world number one player.
+He won 10 major titles over the course of his seven-year career.
+In later years, Lacoste started a line of sportswear that bore his name and whose iconic crocodile symbol became a sign of status.
 He died in St. Jean-Luz, France, on October 12, 1996.

 His life, up until that point, had seemed clear.
 A good student with a mind for mechanical things, Lacoste had been set to enroll at a prestigious French engineering school when he decided he wanted to make a go of it as a tennis player.
 His understanding father gave him five years to make it happen.
 Within three, Lacoste had molded himself into one of the game's finest players.